Sean-Luke/Sean-Luke/README.md

 I love to learn new techniques, learn about new software and develop my languages skills in coding.

-One great thing about me is I am not afraid to try new things to develop my skills in all areas of video game development.
+One great thing about me is, I am not afraid to try new things.
+It helps me develop my skills in all areas of video game development.
+I have tried modeling, pixel art, codeing and hope to try more.

-In my free time, I really enjoy the board game society I go to everythursday and I love to play games with friends online.
+In my free time, I really enjoy the board game society I go to almost every tuesday and I love to play games with friends online.

 Meeting people and talking about games inspires me to learn and create games.

 This is my first real look into Github and I hope to post more projects on here in the future.